 The concept of dabbing, or vaporizing cannabis oil extracts is not new.
 In fact, certain resources report this consumption method originated more than four decades ago.
-Products like wax and shatter are fairly common place in most dispensaries today; however, with the legal market proliferating, better refinement technologies and improved processes are leading to premium full-spectrum cannabis extract .
+Products like wax and shatter are fairly commonplace in most dispensaries today; however, with the legal market proliferating, better refinement technologies and improved processes are leading to premium full-spectrum cannabis extracts.

 What are Full-Spectrum Concentrates?

 Although quite potent in THC, the process of making cannabis concentrates like wax and shatter can often destroy or dilute terpenes in the plant material, which, in turn, dilutes the experience for the consumer.
 Terpenes are proteins found in plants which give them the familiar aromas and flavors, such as citrus, pine, or berry.
 Without the terpenes, extracts not only lose their aroma, they lose their flavor.
 Full-spectrum concentrates preserve these compounds for full flavor and for the benefit of what is called, "The Entourage Effect."